 This safari goes deep into the park and focuses on wildlife and their ecosystems from the American Southwest and the African Savanna.

-Wine Wildlife Safari
+Wine Wildlife Safari / Sips on the Savanna

 You’ll take a safari truck into the African savanna for up-close views of the animals, followed by a stop where you’ll enjoy more wine, savory snacks, and epic views of the African wildlife.
 Ages 21 and up.
 Time: 2 hours.

-Behind-The-Scenes Safari
+Behind-The-Scenes Safaris

 You’ll explore keeper-only areas to learn more about the animals and what it’s like to care for them.
+All behind-the-scenes safaris are subject to availability.
+All Behind The Scenes safaris are for ages 3 and up.

 Also, find out how experts care for these animals and how the work at the Safari Park supports the African Forest.
 Plan for walking over uneven terrain.
 Ages 3 and up.
-Time: 2 hours
+Time: 90 minutes.

 Walkabout Australia